Shipboard Response to Stowaways and Distressed People in Small Boats - 2025-26 Edition

 This title has already been added to your basket for browser access.
 If you require access for more than one user, please contact us.

-The primary aim of this book is to advise seafarers in general, and the officers and crew of merchant ships in particular, how best to deal with people encountered at sea as stowaways, distressed people in small boats (including migrants and refugees) and the victims of trafficking.
+The primary aim of this book is to advise seafarers in general, and the officers and crew of merchant ships in particular, how best to deal with people encountered at sea as stowaways, migrants (including refugees) and the victims of trafficking.
 In each case, details of the Master's responsibilities and the required procedures are set out, along with preventative measures, appropriate preparation and the recommended response in stowaway and rescue at sea situations.
 Practical guidance is provided, focused on saving lives at sea and maintaining ship security and the safety of all on board.

 Current trends and regions of higher risk are identified, with reference to the latest industry guidance and regulatory framework.

-Although stowaways, trafficked individuals, distressed people in small boats (including refugees and other migrants) may fall into distinct categories requiring different treatment, once on board a ship they are all essentially unauthorised people who present some common security and safety risks, as well as specific challenges and responsibilities.
+Although stowaways, trafficked individuals, refugees and other migrants may fall into distinct categories requiring different treatment, once on board a ship they are all essentially unauthorised people who present some common security risks, as well as specific challenges and responsibilities.
 These aspects are covered in the book, as well as noting circumstances in which the categories overlap.

 The planning and preparation required to deal effectively with stowaways and large scale rescue at sea is outlined, including reference to ship security plans, security roles and the necessary crew training.